Savvypool/Privacy-Policy/Privacy Policy.md

 - c) All Users should be aware that any images they publish to the Platform may be downloaded as anybody with access to a computer screen has the ability to save any image they see.
-Technically, there is no way to stop this, hence Savvy Pool is not accountable in these situations.
+Technically, there is no way to stop this, hence SavvyPool is not accountable in these situations.
 Please do not post your photographs if you are concerned about someone else viewing or storing them.
 You may, at your option, send our business partner a photo directly, and not through the Platform, if they request one